mwales/chip8/README.md

 ## Emulator

 The emulator should only depend on Qt.
 I'm using 4.8.6 that I'm 75% sure is in the Ubuntu package repo.
-I wanted to do more as standard C++, but I needed a threading library, so Qt picks up that responsibility rather than pthread or C++ 11 support.
+I wanted to do more as standard C\+\+, but I needed a threading library, so Qt picks up that responsibility rather than pthread or C\+\+ 11 support.

 I also briefly tested with Qt 5.3.

+Libraries required are libao (audio) and Qt.
+Not sure exactly what packages Qt is in, I suspect it is either libqt4-dev or qt5-defaults.

 To compile the Qt application, cd with your terminal to src directory.